CHOZ-FM: Transmitters

 CJMY and CKMY were previously known as CKCV-FM and CHOS-FM respectively, up to at least 2002.
 The changes were apparently made to reserve appropriate call signs for My FM, Newfoundland Broadcasting's proposal for a second FM service, which went before the CRTC later that same year.
-(The licence in question eventually went to a different company as CKSJ-FM.)
+The licence in question eventually went to a different company as CKSJ-FM.

 In 1997, CHOZ added a rebroadcaster at Stockholm, Saskatchewan with the callsign CFZY-FM; the low-powered repeater is locally owned by Jody Herperger.
 The station was decommissioned in 2007.

-In 1998, CHOZ added a rebroadcaster at Kuujjuaq, Quebec with the callsign VF2321, owned by Société Kuujjuamiut.
+In 1998, CHOZ added a rebroadcaster at Kuujjuaq, Quebec on 98.3 with the callsign VF2321, owned by Société Kuujjuamiut.

 On November 30, 2012, the stations rebroadcaster at Red Rocks, CKSS-FM 96.9 had closed.
 This transmitter served the Port aux Basques area.
 The station has cited the age of the tower and the costs of the upkeep.
 CHOZ, however, announced plans to reactivate it from another location, pending approval from the CRTC.
 As of 2018, CRTC approval has never been granted.
 CHOZ also originally planned to also temporarily close CIOS on the same day, but had second thoughts in doing so, and opted to keep it open from the same location instead.
 The application to move the CIOS transmitter to a new location has been approved on November 8, 2013.

 On September 15, 2015, the CRTC approved a new transmitter for a new CHOZ rebroadcaster in Gander, CFAZ-FM 97.7, with an effective radiated power (ERP) of 2,800 watts (effective height of antenna above average terrain of 137.4 metres).
 The new transmitter would resolve coverage problems within the Gander area from its Grand Falls-Windsor outlet CKMY, which offered fringe reception in Gander.
 CFAZ began broadcasting on August 9, 2016.

 CHOZ is simulcast across Canada on Bell Satellite TV channel 951, locally on Rogers Cable channel 925, and in the St. John's area on subchannel 21.2 of CJON-DT.

+On December 5, 2023, the CRTC approved an application by Newfoundland Broadcasting Company Ltd, to delete the rebroadcasting transmitters CIOZ-FM 96.3 Marystown, CJOZ-FM 92.1 Bonavista and CFAZ-FM 97.7 Gander from the licence.
+CJOZ went off the air on January 2, 2024 at noon.
+CFAZ shut down as of May 1, 2024.
+CIOZ left the air as of July 8, 2024.